aircall/aircall-everywhere/README.md

 tests are available:
 `yarn test`
 `yarn test-watch`
-`yarn coverage`

 to create a new version:
 `yarn version --patch|--minor|--major` and create a PR.
-The CI will publish the new version after manual approval.
+The CI will publish a new version after a github release.

 # Code coverage